Gazet van Antwerpen

 The Gazet van Antwerpen (/nl/; lit.
-'Gazette of Antwerp'; popularly named De Frut) (Note: Frut is a word in the Antwerpian variety of Dutch which refers to head cheese, especially those of a lower quality.) is a Belgian newspaper in Antwerp and Flanders, published by Concentra.
+'Gazette of Antwerp'; popularly named De Frut) (Note: Frut is a word in the Antwerpian variety of Dutch which refers to head cheese, especially those of a lower quality.) is a Belgian newspaper in Antwerp and Flanders, published by Mediahuis.

 History and profile

 Gazet van Antwerpen was established in 1891.
 Its editor was Jan Baptist Napolitaan Van Os, a Catholic.
 Shortly afterwards, the company NV De Vlijt took over the newspaper.
 Circulation rose to 25,000 in 1893 and 40,000 in 1896.
 Around World War I, its circulation was just short of 100,000.

 In 1973, Gazet van Antwerpen reached its peak of 210,000.
 The NV De Vlijt merged into the Regionale Uitgeversgroep with Concentra Holding in 1996, the publisher of Het Belang van Limburg which became its sister newspaper.
 Concentra was listed on the Euronext Brussels until 2004.

 Gazet van Antwerpen is published in tabloid format as its sister paper, Het Belang van Limburg.